Six cylinder two wheel drive, automatic.

 - check for leaks.

-If you've done the job correctly and it's not leaking, you're done!
+If you have done the job correctly and it is not leaking, you are done!
 Otherwise you have to start again.

-I replaced my water pump a few months ago and I got a remanufactured water pump for $12; so it's not an expensive job.
-(At a car shop, they would probably charge you $200-250 for this job).
+I replaced my water pump a few months ago and I got a re-manufactured water pump for $12.00, so it is not an expensive job.
+(At a car shop, they would probably charge you $200.00 to $250.00 for this job).

-Also, if you haven't serviced your cooling system in a while, now may be the right time to flush it and put new dexcool coolant in there ; ).
+Also, if you have not serviced your cooling system in a while, now may be the right time to flush it and put new Dexcool coolant in there. ;)

-You don't need any special tools for this job, except for a torque wrench (the water pump and the pulley must be tighten at a specific torque! ) But I'm sure you have one already.
+You do not need any special tools for this job, except for a torque wrench (the water pump and the pulley must be tighten at a specific torque! ), But I am sure you have one already.

-- dexcool coolant: $20 for two gallons (you'll probably use less than that).
+- dexcool coolant: $20.00 for two gallons (you will probably use less than that).

-If you wanna follow these directions cool, but I suggest leaving the radiator cap off while you run it to be sure all the air is out of the system.
+If you wan to follow these directions cool, but I suggest leaving the radiator cap off while you run it to be sure all the air is out of the system.
 After that is complete, the you know the cooling system is full.
-You should only need to purchase 1 gallon of dex cool.
+You should only need to purchase one gallon of Dex Cool.
 After you use that gallon fill that container with water and use the water after that.
-Also when you install the water pump, unless you dont have the gasket mating surface completely cleaned, dont use RTV to seal it.
+Also, when you install the water pump, unless you do not have the gasket mating surface completely cleaned, do not use RTV to seal it.
 The gasket should be all you need.
 You can use it if you like but it is not necessary.
-Also if you have a 3.4 there is no hose to disconnect.
-This is why I suggest buying a repair manual.
+Also, if you have a 3.4 there is no hose to disconnect.

-Rhall77 is right, you don't have to disconnect the bottom hose.
+Rhall77 is right, you do not have to disconnect the bottom hose.
 My bad.